MVrachev/Java-fun/BullsAndCows/README.md

 Examples:

 Enter length of play number:
-5
+5 // the computer generated number is 15615

 Enter your suggestion:
 11222
   1 bulls and 1 cows

 Enter your suggestion:
 12345
   2 bulls and 0 cows

 Enter your suggestion:
 15615
   5 bulls and 0 cows
   Finished

 if the computer generated number is 4761 then we have: